kgilmer/XMLObjectIterable/README.md

 ```

 And that's about it.
 There are unit tests / examples for [RSS](https://github.com/kgilmer/XMLObjectIterable/blob/master/core/src/test/java/com/abk/xmlobjectiterable/transformers/RSSItemUnitTest.java) and Atom feeds as well as donuts.
 Yep [donuts](https://github.com/kgilmer/XMLObjectIterable/blob/master/core/src/test/java/com/abk/xmlobjectiterable/transformers/DonutTransformer.java).
 Also, have a look at the [XMLTransformer](https://github.com/kgilmer/XMLObjectIterable/blob/master/core/src/main/java/com/abk/xmlobjectiterable/XmlTransformer.java) interface to see what you're getting yourself into.
 Finally, there is a very basic Android example [here](https://github.com/kgilmer/XMLObjectIterable/tree/master/AndroidExample).

+# When is `XMLObjectIterable` a bad fit?

+When constructing the `XMLObjectIterable` instance, the base node path is specified via the builder method `onNodes()`.
+As the XML stream is parsed, the `XMLTransformer` is called at each node from this path and all of it's children.
+In cases where the XML is particularly <i>deep but sparse</i> (you only need a small subset of the nodes), it is going to be more efficient to parse the tree directly with `XmlPullParser`.
+This is because `XMLObjectIterable` keeps each nested XML element in a stack until a given POJO finishes parsing.
+This can be done more efficiently by hand if some of these nested nodes can be ignored.

 # Get XMLObjectIterable into your Gradle project